M6 Motorway: Connection between the M1 Princes Motorway at Waterfall and the Sydney motorway network

 The Environmental Impact Statement for Stage 1 was placed on public exhibition in late 2018 and planning approval was granted in December 2019 by the NSW Department of Planning, Industry and Environment.

-This initiative was originally included in the Infrastructure Priority List as the ‘F6 Extension’.
+The NSW Government is in the process of tendering for the design and construction contract for Stage 1.
+This proposal was originally included in the Infrastructure Priority List as the ‘F6 Extension’.

 Proponent to complete business case development of remaining sections (Stage 3 of Infrastructure Australia’s Assessment Framework).